-Our Support Portal has a number of features designed to make it possible to find the help you need, and even find resources to accomplish everything you need.
+Our Support Portal has several features designed to make it possible to find the help you need and even find resources to accomplish everything you need.
 This guide will provide information and tips about all the methods for using the Support Portal:

 Support Portal Search

-In the search tool at the top of this page, you can type in whatever topic you need help with.
+With HostGator's Support Portal, https://www.hostgator.com/help, you can type in whatever topic you need help with.
 As you type, you may see some results below the search field.
-You may click one of the suggestions, or you may finish typing and then hit enter:
+You may click one of the suggestions, or you may finish typing and then hit enter.

 - Use correct spelling for more accurate results.

 - Use the most relevant words.
 Common words like "the" or "and" will be ignored.